learnfreely/LearnFreely-Scripts/pairing_system/thoughts.md

 From there, first priority goes to the tutor with no students.
 That is, `if self.has_student() == 0`, that tutor gets increased priority.

 In order to ensure that those without students are put first, we can do the same thing as the subject and create an indicator function.
-That being said, we'll put a little less priority on this parameter than the subjects by allowing some non-zero score to be given if the function evaluates to 0.
+That being said, we'll give it a little leniency by allowing some non-zero score to be given if the function evaluates to 0.

 $$f(S_n, T_m)=[S_n \in T_m^0] \cdot [T_m^2-T_m^1 \neq 0] \cdot \big([T_m^1 = 0] + \text{other parameters}\big)$$